acampbel/Test_Repo/README.md

 ## Caveats
 * Currently, MATLAB builds on Travis CI are available only for public projects.
 MATLAB builds on Azure DevOps, CircleCI, and GitHub Actions that use CI service-hosted agents are also available only for public projects.
-However, these integrations can be used in private porjecrts that leverage self-hosted runners/agents.
+However, these integrations can be used in private projects that leverage self-hosted runners/agents.

 ## Links
 - [Continuous Integration with MATLAB and Simulink](https://www.mathworks.com/solutions/continuous-integration.html)